IBM HyperSwap and Multi-site HA/DR for IBM FlashSystem A9000 and A9000R

 IBM Form #: REDP-5434-02

 Authors: Bert Dufrasne, Francesco Anderloni, Roger Eriksson, Andrew Greenfield, Lisa Martinez, Stephen Solewin, Vadim Steckler

 IBM® HyperSwap® is the high availability (HA) solution that provides continuous data availability in case of hardware failure, power failure, connectivity failure, or disasters.
 The HyperSwap capability is available for IBM FlashSystem® A9000 and IBM FlashSystem A9000R, starting with software version 12.2.1.

-Version 12.3 introduces a function that combines HyperSwap and Asynchronous replication, creating a solution that entails both High Availability (HA) and Disaster Recovery (DR).
+Version 12.3 introduces a function that combines HyperSwap and Asynchronous replication, which creates a solution that entails HA and Disaster Recovery (DR).
 One side of the HyperSwap pair has an active async link to the third system, and the other side has a standby link.
-Known as Multi-site HA/DR, this configuration provides HyperSwap active-active high availability, while keeping data mirrored to a third copy to ensure two levels of business continuity.
+Known as Multi-site HA/DR, this configuration provides HyperSwap active-active HA while keeping data mirrored to a third copy to ensure two levels of business continuity.